OpenMagnetics/MAS/docs/inputs.md

 # Inputs
 We have finished describing the magnetic core, but as we commented at the beginning, a magnetic core without its inputs cannot really be defined, as we cannot even establish if it will work.
 Only by describing the requirements of the application, and the excitations to the Electronics system, can a magnetic component be correct.

-The specification of the inputs is therefore divided into two parts, a list of design requirements for the magnetic to comply with, and a list of operation points, which the magnetic has to be optimized for.
+The specification of the inputs is therefore divided into two parts, a list of design requirements for the magnetic to comply with, and a list of operating points, which the magnetic has to be optimized for.

 ```mermaid